 I often get asked if there are general principles that can help content succeed no matter what industry it applies to.
 The question often comes from agencies where they handle a range of clients across a number of industries.
-The best answer I can give here is to reference Made to Stick by Chip and Dan Heath.
+One of the answers that I can give here is to reference Made to Stick by Chip and Dan Heath.
 I’d highly recommend that you pick up a copy of the book.

-In summary, there are seven principles outlined in the book:
+In summary, there are six principles outlined in the book: